In this recipe

 Next, add garlic and stir.
 Cook for about 1 minute, just until you start to smell that amazing garlic aroma.
 This creates the base of this garlic tomato cream sauce.

-Now, add the tomato paste and 1 tablespoon of water or pasta water.
+Now, add the tomato paste and 1 tablespoon of pasta water.
 Stir well and cook for another minute.
 You’ll see the sauce take on that beautiful, rich red color!

 Add chili flakes, oregano, and salt.
 Stir everything together.
 Now our red sauce is ready.
 But wait—how to make creamy red pasta sauce?
 This is where the magic happens!
 Add cream and stir all the time.
 Don’t let it boil.
 Watch as the sauce turns pink and creamy right before your eyes.
 There it is—your perfect creamy pink pasta sauce!